 Even if you have good brightness at a 10° tilt (which is pretty good), that hardly amounts to anything under actual viewing conditions.
 For stones set in pendants or rings, 10° represents a very small axis change.
 Just watch how pendants swing.
 Also, try keeping up with rings on the fingers of people who move their hands while speaking.

-Honestly, I’m not really sure how important tilt brightness really is.
+Honestly, I’m not sure how important tilt brightness really is.
 However, if the RI of my material goes high enough, I do design for it.
-If you’re working with high RI material, then take tilt brightness into consideration.
+If you’re working with high RI material, then take it into consideration.